anymaniax/azahi/docs/src/pages/guides/mutations.md

 });
 ```

-When returning a promise in any of the callback functions it will first be awaited before the next callback is called:
+When returning a promise/observable in any of the callback functions it will first be awaited before the next callback is called:

 ```js
 this.azahi.useMutation(addTodo, {